marcosfvilaboa/ML/README.md

 # Implementation of Machine Learning classifiers to some Data

-Initially created as a practice to University Degree
+Initially created as a practice of University Degree

 Actually only kNN classifier is implemented